Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

     :width: 30%
     :alt: nextcloud-ios-login

 9. That's it!
-From this desktop client you will recieve notifications, control accounts and syncing, and quickly access your Apps' WebUI pages
+From this mobile client you can receive notifications, control accounts and syncing, and quickly access your apps' WebUI pages.

 Tor Setup
 =========